giovannellilab/Geomosaic/docs/source/tips/faq.md

 ```

 ## How can I check SLURM status of my jobs?
-Assuming that you know which is the job id (for example 123456), you can use the following command
+Assuming that you know which is the job ID (for example 123456), in clusters that have SLURM you can use the following command
 ```
 sacct -j 123456
 ```